filecoin-project/venus/CONTRIBUTING.md

 it and then clarify what you think should happen with someone familiar with the issue and code.
-Typically this is the person who filed the issue but a different stakeholder could be called out explicitly in the issue or found in slack.
+Typically this is the person who filed the issue but a different stakeholder could be called out explicitly in the issue or found in Slack.
 Reflect any decisions that were made or directives you receive back into the issue to avoid misunderstandings.
 Only implement once you're sure you have a solid plan.